hhpramod/handwritten_digit_recognition/README.md

+# Handwriting Digit Recognition
-🚀 # Handwriting Digit Recognition with Keras 🚀
+🚀  Handwriting Digit Recognition with Keras 🚀

 I’m excited to share my latest project, in which I developed a handwriting digit recognition system using the Keras library.
 This project leverages the power of Convolutional Neural Networks (CNNs) to classify handwritten digits accurately from the MNIST dataset.